-Forza Horizon 4 hands-on -- Do seasons change everything, after all? | VentureBeat
+Forza Horizon 4 hands-on — Do seasons change everything, after all?

 Then, once you finish the introductory race, you fashion your character.
 For the first time, you can create a driver that looks like you.
 Then you pick your car, a Dodge in my case, and then you can start driving.
 The game has an open world that takes you across Britain, but you unlock it bit by bit as you drive and win races.
 You can unlock cars and proceed into tougher and tougher challenges.

 The world itself is huge, as it is about the same size as the Australia map in Forza Horizon 3.
-But the game has four times as much content because the world had to be re-created for each season.
+But the game has four times as much content because the world had to be recreated for each season.
 And every four weeks, Microsoft will introduce new content for the game.
-Fulton pointed out that there are no doors closed to you just because the seasons change.
+Fulton pointed out that no doors are closed to you just because the seasons change.
 You can still do everything you like doing in Forza.

 Fulton bills the game as a “driving game for everyone,” and it was still pretty easy for me to pick it up and start driving.
-I hadn’t played in a year, and it didn’t take long for me to start fishtailing around corners, or banging into them.
+I hadn’t played in a year, and it didn’t take long for me to start fishtailing around corners or banging into them.
 I like how it still has a “rewind” feature, where you can back the action up, time machine style, to the point where you started to crash.
-Then the race picks up from there and you can correct your mistake.
+Then the race picks up from there, and you can correct your mistake.

 I liked the physics of the cars and how they interacted with the environment.
 The realism is impressive, and I hope the hardcore fans and the neophytes like it.